 Fill in all the hours that are scheduled with things that have to be done: homework (Frender recommends a consistent time every day for five days a week), sports, music, family obligations, school time, mealtimes, everything.

 When the week is filled in, your kids will be able to see, in a physical way, where their time goes and where they have openings.
-You and they can then block out time for being with friends and other unstructured time.
+Together, you can then block out free time for being with friends and other unstructured activities.

 "When you sit down and look at all those blocks," Frender says, "you can see exactly what it is that their kids are trying to cope with.
 Kids need time to crash, to relax.
 Be sure to leave time for daydreaming."